 - In the article, ETG is praised for showing “…positive trends in improvement of regulatory capacity, relational capacity, sense of self, and future orientation.”
 Article Link

-- 2014: In collaboration with UC Davis Northern California Training Academy, developed and began collecting participant and facilitator surveys to evaluate the effectiveness of ETG
+- 2014: In collaboration with UC Davis Northern California Training Academy, began developing participant and facilitator surveys to evaluate the effectiveness of ETG.

-- 2015-2016: Collected dozens of pre and post curriculum surveys from participants and facilitators across various demographics, collecting both qualitative and quantitative research.
+- 2015: Began collecting IRB-approved pre and post curriculum surveys from dozens of participants and facilitators across various demographics, collecting both qualitative and quantitative research.

-- Ongoing: Continue collecting evaluation materials and conducting interviews with over 100 trained ETG Facilitators in 8 states (and growing!)
+- Ongoing: Continue toward “Evidence-Based” qualification by evaluating findings and conducting interviews with over 1,000 trained ETG Facilitators in over 200 survivor-serving orgs across 38 states (and growing!).

 What The Research is Finding…

 - Reduction in AWOL behavior and recidivism to commercial sexual exploitation

 - Reduction in feelings of attachment to a trafficker or the trafficking lifestyle